HarisGGEZ/tictactoe/README.md

-# python-tic-tac-toe
+# Tic Tac Toe (python)
 A tic-tac-toe game built with python.
-It is been played on the terminal
+It is played on the terminal Originally created by chryzcode
+Edited by HarisGGEZ